rstudio/chromote/README.md

 #>  $ jsVersion      : chr "7.5.288.30"
  ```

-In the code above, it executes the `1+1` and returns the value before the `str` callback can be executed.
+In the code above, it executes the `1+1` and returns the value before the `str` callback can be executed on the message from the browser.

 If you want to store the value from the browser, you can write a callback that stores the value like so: